Another way to think about tax-loss harvesting: Tax asset creation

 From a calendar planning perspective, it does make it easier for many investors to schedule tax-loss harvesting for the end of the year.
 But investors also are likely to be missing more attractive opportunities throughout the year to harvest losses.

 Since 1926, the U.S. stock market, based on the S&P 500 Index, has ended the year positive more than 70% of the time.
 Over the past 70 years, based on FactSet data, in terms of monthly returns:

 - November has been the single-best stock market month.

 - December has been the third-best stock market month.

-In other words – on average - waiting until November and December to perform tax-loss harvesting may be limiting investors to two of the worst tax-loss months.
+In other words—on average—waiting until November and December to perform tax-loss harvesting may be limiting investors to two of the worst months to harvest losses.